 Beck Lowe Master of Sustainable Agriculture, BSc, Diploma of Permaculture

 Beck has been practising permaculture since completing her PDC in 1994.
 In that time she has been doing permaculture in rural and urban areas, and on community projects such as Gravel Hill Gardens in Bendigo.
 She lives near Heathcote in central Victoria on a 40-acre permaculture farm with food forests, milking and meat goats, poultry and other food systems, as well as areas of native vegetation.
 She has a special interest in animals in permaculture, and in ecological systems.
 She has written for various publications including Permaculture Activist, Pip Australian Permaculture magazine and Earth Garden’s City Permaculture.
 Beck loves tutoring on PDCs and also runs Accredited Permaculture Training.
 (Her website includes the blog of her 2015 visit to the very hardy original wild apple forests of Kazakhstan.)

 Kate is our home self-reliance specialist.
-She is a plant nerd, garden nerd, seed saving nerd, funghi nerd, fermentation nerd, keen observer, and successful home school Mum.
+She is a plant nerd, garden nerd, seed saving nerd, fungi nerd, fermentation nerd, keen observer, and successful home school Mum.

-Practical workshops with Kate have plenty of technical information behind them.
+Practical workshops with Kate have oodles of technical information behind them.